Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-12-19-AdventuresInMLTrading-Part1.md

 Strategy Delta: 997.64
 ```

-So we made an additional $1000, with is a 2.5% additional return.
-Not too bad, but probably not something you'd move to production.
+So we made an additional ~$1000, with is a 2.5% additional return.
+Not very bad, but probably not great enough to go to production either.

 # Conclusion